Alternative Routes to Licensure (ARL)

 - Coursework Alternative: Take the university course “Math for Elementary Teachers 1 and 2” or the Elementary mathematics Endorsement Program course “Numbers and Operations” offered in OnTrack for 3 semester credits.
 University coursework must be from a regionally accredited university or college and show transcripts that have a C grade or higher (not C-) for the course.
 Please note that these courses only count for eligibility and do not count for the Elementary Math Methods course later required in a teacher’s Professional Growth Plan.
 The focus of this course is on the mathematics, not on the methods.

-- Coursework: Take Intermediate or College Algebra (i.e. Math 1010 or 1050, or BYU Math 110) or Calculus I coursework from a regionally accredited university or college and show transcripts that have a C grade or higher (not C-) for the course.
+- Coursework: Take Quantitative Reasoning or College Algebra (i.e. Math 1030 or 1050, or BYU Math 110) or Calculus I coursework from a regionally accredited university or college and show transcripts that have a C grade or higher (not C-) for the course.

-Hopefully these options will help you as you move towards getting your ARL application approved for Elementary Education.
+Hopefully these options will help you as you move towards getting your ARL application approved for Elementary or Special Education.